 It has a very distinct tangy and almost sour taste, and you'll usually find it added to meat, chicken, fish, salad dressing, etc. It's also used as a garnish because it adds the perfect kick to any dish.
 I like to add it to almost everything!

-Where to Find Bread for Palestinian Sumac Chicken Rolls
+Where To Find Bread For These Rolls

 You'll usually find markook, shrak, or saj bread at your local bakery or supermarket.
 I would look for large flatbreads that are paper-thin.
-If you can't find any, here's a simple recipe for homemade saj bread.

 If you can't find anything similar and don't want to make your own, you can always use pita bread.
 I suggest pulling it apart into two halves so you'll get a thinner bread that's easy to roll.